Israel recovers the bodies of 6 hostages in Gaza, including Israeli-American Hersh Goldberg-Polin

 She and her husband sought to keep their son and the others held from being reduced to numbers, describing Hersh as a music and soccer lover and traveler with plans to attend university since his military service had ended.
 At events she often addressed her son directly in the hope he could hear her, urging him to live another day.

 Some 250 hostages were taken on Oct.
-7. Before the military’s announcement of the latest discovery of bodies, Israel said it believed 108 hostages were still held in Gaza and about one-third of them were dead.
+7. Before the military’s announcement of the latest discovery of bodies, Israel said it believed 108 hostages were still held in Gaza, of which about one-third were dead.
 In late August, the Israeli military recovered the bodies of six hostages in southern Gaza.

 Eight hostages have been rescued by Israeli forces, the most recent found on Tuesday.
 More than 100 were freed during a weeklong cease-fire in November in exchange for the release of Palestinians imprisoned by Israel.